JohnPaulPamintuan/Creating-a-basic-home-lab-/README.md

 ## Creating and Executing Malware
-- msfvenom is provided to generate basic malware ( though this clarifies that it won't cover methods to evade antivirus detection extensively.
+- <b>msfvenom</b> is provided to generate basic malware ( though this clarifies that it won't cover methods to evade antivirus detection extensively.
 Instead, the primary goal is to showcase telemetry generation on the Windows machine.)

-- Simulate malicious activity by crafting and executing basic malware by using MsfVenom to create a reverse shell payload configured with custom LHOST and LPORT settings.
+- Simulate malicious activity by crafting and executing basic malware by using <b>MsfVenom</b> to create a reverse shell payload configured with custom <b>LHOST</b> and <b>LPORT</b> settings.
 IMAGE
-- Set up a Metasploit handler from Metasploit Framwork to capture connections from the executed malware.
+- Set up a <b>Metasploit handler from Metasploit Framwork</b> to capture connections from the executed malware.

   <img src="https://i.imgur.com/AZKFdhW.png" height="50%" width="50%" alt="Network Options"/>